 Dunstan Chestnuts Castanea dentata X mollissima

-Dunstan Chestnuts™ begin to bear at 3-5 years, and produce heavy annual crops (never skipping a year like oaks) of very large, sweet tasting (no tannin) nuts that average 20-35/lb in size, and can produce 20 lbs/tree after only 10 years, and as much as 50-100 lbs/tree at maturity.
+Dunstan Chestnuts™ begin to bear at only 3-5 years of age of the tree, care and climate they receive.
+They produce heavy annual crops (never skipping a year like oaks) of very large, sweet tasting (no tannin) nuts that average 20-35/lb in size, and can produce 20 lbs/tree after only 10 years, and as much as 50-100 lbs/tree at maturity.
 They are easy to grow and thrive in a variety of locations.

 Your planting site selection should be well-drained, non-low lying area, sandy loam soils with a pH between 5.0-7.0.
 Full sun is required for nut production minimum of 6 hours of full sun.
 Prepare the area by removing any weeds prior to planting.
 This step is often overlooked but is absolutely critical to any successful planting.
 Weeds and grass steal light, water and nutrients from your trees.
 We recommend weed mats.

 Dig the hole twice as wide as the pot but no deeper than the root-ball.
 Do not add amendments to the soil such as mulch or organic matter, this acts like a sponge and increases root rot and robs the trees of nitrogen from the fertilizer (microbes breaking down the organic matter use nitrogen in the process).

 If planting in heavy clay soils, break up the ground under and around the hole, so that the tree is not planted in a bath tub.
 Roots need oxygen to be able to breathe.

 Carefully remove the tree from the pot keeping the soil around the roots intact.
 It helps to tap the outside of the container to loosen the edge.
 Do not yank the tree out of the container as this can separate the roots from the tree.
 Carefully separate the roots if they are root bound.